abarker/abarker.github.io/content/understanding_python_imports.rst

 path (but remember that they are only allowed for intra-package imports).

-There is another important restriction on relative imports: **A relative dotted path can only appear after a** `from` **statement.**  It seems like you should be able to write imports such as `import .bar` from the `foo` module and `import ..bar` from `baz` module, but those are syntax errors.
-The reason this is not allowed is that the relative dotted paths (such as `.bar`) after bare `import` statements are not valid Python names and therefore cannot be used in Python expressions as attribute accesses.
+There is another important restriction on relative imports: **A relative dotted path can only appear after a** `from` **statement.**  It might seem like you should be able to write imports such as `import .bar` from the `foo` module and `import ..bar` from `baz` module, but those are syntax errors.
+The reason this is not allowed is that the relative dotted paths (such as `.bar`) after the bare `import` statements are not valid Python names and therefore cannot be used in Python expressions.

-The following are valid relative imports from the `foo` module:
+The following are all valid relative imports from the `foo` module:

 .. code-block:: python